Get Some Go Again: Release

-Reception
+Reception and legacy

-Upon release, critics noted its more basic sound compared to prior albums.
+Upon release, critics noted its more basic hard rock sound compared to prior albums that featured more experimental influences and lengthier songs.
+In 2000, CMJ New Music Report compared Get Some Go Again album to Motörhead, and claimed that it replaces the "arty, jazz-metal of the previous Rollins Band with undiluted, unforgiving, 200-proof rawk".
+The publication also said that the single "Love's So Heavy" was "[like] Thin Lizzy's 'Still in Love with You' run through with a Red Hot Chili Peppers thrash and groove", while The Pitch described the song as "Jane's Addiction-tinged".
 AllMusic's Chris True labelled the album an "infectious blend of acid rock, metal, and punk", claiming that "with 1997's Come In and Burn, everyone (including Henry Rollins himself) knew that the Rollins Band lineup of Sim Cain, Melvin Gibbs, and Chris Haskett had reached an impasse.
 While the band was entering into new territory, featuring acoustic and jazz work, Rollins was stomping down the same path he had since his days in the Washington, D.C., hardcore scene."
-He further adds that the new stripped down sound "seems to have reinvigorated Rollins himself, who sounds like he's actually having fun on this record."
+He further adds that the new stripped-down sound "seems to have reinvigorated Rollins himself, who sounds like he's actually having fun on this record."
 In 2022, Louder Sound placed it sixth on their ranking of the seven Rollins Band studio albums, similarly remarking that, "after the deep introspection of Come In and Burn, Get Some is the sound of a rejuvenated Henry Rollins having fun."
+Paul Schwarz of extreme metal website Chronicles of Chaos gave it an 9 out of 10 in May 2000, writing that Rollins "has distanced himself from the gritty, bitter taste of 1997's Come in and Burn", adding that "the result is less subtle but ultimately more solidly rocking."
+Schwarz also noted that the album showcases Rollins' "undying passion for classic bands like Black Sabbath or Thin Lizzy."
+The Lawrence Journal-Worlds March 2000 review stated that "the muscle man has returned to his roots (both his volatile Black Flag days and teen-age favorites) to craft what is assuredly the most accessible Rollins Band album."
+The reviews adds that, "of course, this isn't the same Rollins Band, [he] enlisted the help of L.A. outfit Mother Superior, who couldn't care less for the sarcastic rage of 'Liar', but sure knows its way around a Sabbath riff."